10 Facts About Cornelius Vanderbilt

 1. Born on May 27, 1794, in Staten Island, New York

-Cornelius Vanderbilt was born into a humble family on Staten Island, one of New York City’s five boroughs.
+Cornelius Vanderbilt was born into a humble family on Staten Island, on the 27th of May 1794, one of New York City’s five boroughs.

 He was the fourth of nine children born to Cornelius van Derbilt and Phebe Hand.
 His family was not wealthy, and he grew up with limited resources.